How to Research Records

 - Most Official Plans of Crown land and Crown grant documents can be viewed online through the provincial government’s Tantalis GATOR system at no cost.

 - myLTSA Enterprise users may order electronic plans of Crown land (those beginning with EPC prefix) via the Order Documents and Plans page, subject to the Electronic Images fee, and the myLTSA service charges plus applicable taxes.

 - You may retain the services of a BC land surveyor, registry agent or historian to obtain records on your behalf.

 - View a sample Crown land survey plan.

-You may also contact the Surveyor General Services’ Records Distribution Services employees with your request.
-When you place your order, fees will apply and Records Distribution employees will inform you of the total amount due.
-Most orders to the Surveyor General Services are processed within three business days.
+You may also contact the Surveyor General’s Records Services employees at email@example.com with your request.
+When you place your order, fees will apply and Records Services employees will inform you of the total amount due.
+Most orders to the Surveyor General are processed within three business days.
 You will be advised if an order may take longer due to its complexity.

 - There is no province-wide index to historic land title transactions.

 - The quality and condition of surviving nominal indices differs from office to office.

 - It is important to focus your inquiry to obtain an accurate price quote.